- Degree Overview

 - Graduate Student Directory

-Forty-one high school students will have an opportunity to prove their brain power by competing in the second annual Indianapolis Brain Bee on Saturday, February 5th, 2011, at IUPUI.
-Modeled after a traditional spelling bee, the Brain Bee is a live question and answer competition in which students are quizzed about the human brain and central nervous system.
+Twenty-five high school students from across the state will have an opportunity to prove their brain power by competing in the fifth annual Indianapolis Brain Bee on Saturday, December 7, 2013, at Indiana University-Purdue University Indianapolis (IUPUI).
+Modeled after a traditional spelling bee, the Brain Bee is a live question and answer competition with students answering questions until only one competitor remains standing.

-Students from 10 high schools in the Indianapolis area, La Porte, and Ohio have spent months preparing for the competition by studying a 74-page primer on the brain and nervous system published by the Society for Neuroscience.
+Students from ten high schools in the Indianapolis area, Avon, Muncie, and South Bend have spent months preparing for the competition by studying a 74-page primer on the brain and nervous system published by the Society for Neuroscience.
 Like a spelling bee, each student will be asked questions in turn.
 When a question is answered incorrectly the student will be asked to be seated and they will not be asked further questions.
 The Brain Bee will continue until a single student remains, having answered all of his/her questions correctly.

 The School of Science is committed to excellence in teaching, research, and service in the biological, physical, behavioral and mathematical sciences.
 The School is dedicated to being a leading resource for interdisciplinary research and science education in support of Indiana's effort to expand and diversify its economy.
 For more information visit science.iupui.edu